weensy/LXKB/README.md

 - The keymap.json file for QMK Configurator

 # Contribute
 Do you want to help?
 That’s awesome.
-Welcome contributions of all kinds from everyone.
+We welcome contributions of all kinds from everyone.

 # License
 Licensed under the [CC BY-NC-SA 4.0](./LICENSE).